faultyagatha/go/concurrency/concurrency.md

 ### Parallel Execution

+- parallelism is about `doing many things at once`
 - two programs execure in parallel if they execute at exactly the same time
 - processor core is usually made to execute 1 instruction at a time
 - for parallel execution, we need 2 cores to execute 2 programs in parallel

 ### Concurrent Execution

+- concurrency is about `managing many things at once`
 - concurrent execution is not necessarily the same as parallel execution
 - concurrent:
   - start and end times overlap